Shade Garden

 Program Contact: Loren Imes

-The Shade Garden at the Greenbank Master Gardener Demonstration Garden started as an official garden in the spring of 2006 by several members of the Master Gardener Class of 2006.
+The Shade Garden was first developed in the spring of 2006 by several members of the Master Gardener Class for that year.
 The garden was created to:

 • display a variety of shade-tolerant plants that thrive on Whidbey Island,